cloudevents/spec/cesql/spec.md

 When the argument types of an operator/function invocation don't match the signature of the operator/function being invoked, the CESQL engine MUST try to perform an implicit cast.

-This section defines an **ambiguous** operator/function as an operator/function that is overloaded with another operator/function definition with same symbol/name and arity but different parameter types.
+This section defines an **ambiguous** operator as an operator that is overloaded with another operator definition with same symbol/name and arity but different parameter types.
+Note: a function can not be ambiguous as it is not allowed for two functions to have the same arity and name.

 A CESQL engine MUST apply the following implicit casting rules in order:

 1. If the operator/function is unary (argument `x`):
    1. If it's not ambiguous, cast `x` to the parameter type.
-   1. If it's ambiguous, raise an error and the cast result is undefined.
+   1. If it's ambiguous, raise a _CastError_ and the cast result is `false`.
 1. If the operator is binary (left operand `x` and right operand `y`):
    1. If it's not ambiguous, cast `x` and `y` to the corresponding parameter types.
    1. If it's ambiguous, use the `y` type to search, in the set of ambiguous operators, every definition of the operator using the `y` type as the right parameter type:
       1. If such operator definition exists and is unique, cast `x` to the type of the left parameter
-      1. Otherwise, raise an error and the cast results are undefined
+      1. Otherwise, raise a _CastError_ and the result is `false`
 1. If the function is n-ary with `n > 1`:
-   1. If it's not ambiguous, cast all the arguments to the corresponding parameter types.
+   1. Cast all the arguments to the corresponding parameter types.
-   1. If it's ambiguous, raise an error and the cast results are undefined.
 1. If the operator is n-ary with `n > 2`:
    1. If it's not ambiguous, cast all the operands to the target type.
-   1. If it's ambiguous, raise an error and the cast results are undefined.
+   1. If it's ambiguous, raise a _CastError_ and the cast result is `false`.

 For the `IN` operator, a special rule is defined: the left argument MUST be used as the target type to eventually cast the set elements.